ozyurtf/linker/README.md

 - Keyboard
 - Mouse
 - Display
 - Network interfaces *(hardware components that connect the computer or some other device to a computer network.
-They enable the device to send/receive data over the network)*
+Through this way, they enable the device to send/receive data over the network)*
 - IO devices

 ```